Zelensky gives Churchillian address to MPs as UK announces Russian oil ban

 The embattled president said Ukraine faced a similar dilemma to the one Britain encountered in the Second World War.

-He said the current conflict was akin to when Britain “didn’t want to lose your country when the Nazis started to fight your country and you had to fight for Britain”.
+He said the current conflict, in which he said 50 children had been killed, was akin to when Britain “didn’t want to lose your country when the Nazis started to fight your country and you had to fight for Britain”.

 Prime Minister Boris Johnson, who received a personal thanks from Mr Zelensky for his support, told the Commons after the speech that “never before in all our centuries of our parliamentary democracy has the House listened to such an address”.